What is Citizenship by Investment?

 The respective government agency confirms that they have received your file.

-We look forward to helping you on your journey to securing a second citizenship through investment.
+At High Net Worth Immigration, we look forward to helping you on your journey to securing a second citizenship through investment.